Kalo116/Crypto-Web/README.md

 ### Author

-Developed by [Your Name](https://github.com/your-username).
+Developed by Kaloyan Yordano(https://github.com/Kalo116).
 Feel free to reach out for any queries!